tigerfarm/work/twiliocli/README.md

 $ twilio api:core:conferences:list --help
 ...
 OPTIONS ...
-  --date-created=date-created                       The 'YYYY-MM-DD' value of the resources to read --date-updated=date-updated                       The 'YYYY-MM-DD' value of the resources to read --friendly-name=friendly-name                     The string that identifies the Conference resources to read --properties=properties                           [default: sid,friendlyName,status] The properties you would like to display (JSON output always shows all properties).
-  --status=(init|in-progress|completed)             The status of the resources to read
+  --friendly-name=friendly-name                     The string that identifies the Conference resources to read --status=(init|in-progress|completed)             The status of the resources to read

 $ twilio api:core:conferences:list --status=in-progress